 The early ripening, productive vine is susceptible to various vine diseases.
 These are millerandage (Millerandage) chlorosis.
 Esca and Black spots disease (Phomopsis).
 It produces low-acid and low-alcohol, yellow-green wines with an almond aroma, which are generally enjoyed young.
 Especially in the Switzerland but are also very good qualities under the origin protected name Fendant vinified.
 In 2010, around 4,013 hectares occupied around a third of the area under vines.
 The German Grand Duke Karl-Friedrich got to know the vine in Vevey (Switzerland) and brought it to in 1780 to bathe, In this growing area it is still mainly represented and occupied in Germany a total of 1,101 hectares.
 In Austria no stocks were recorded.

-There are more cultivated areas in Europe in France (2,450 ha), Italy (34 ha), Croatia (21 ha), Portugal (76 ha), Russia (21 ha), Serbia (3,450 ha), Spain (20 ha) and Hungary (1,892 ha).
-In overseas, there are cultivated areas in Brazil (3 ha), Chile (88 ha), Canada (5 ha) and New Zealand (2 ha).
-The variety occupied in 2010 a total of 13,214 hectares of vineyards (with the statistics of Kym Anderson under the name Chasselas Rouge extra designated 95 ha).
-It is thus worldwide varieties ranking on the 55th rank.
+There is more acreage in Europe in France (2,450 ha), Italy (34 ha), Croatia (21 ha), Portugal (76 ha), Russia (21 ha), Serbia (3,450 ha), Spain (20 ha) and Hungary (1,892 ha).
+There are acreages in overseas Brazil (3 ha), Chile (88 ha), Canada (5 ha) and New Zealand (2 ha).
+The variety occupied a total of 13,214 hectares of vineyards in 2010 (with the in the statistics of Kym Anderson under the name Chasselas Rouge 95 ha).
+It lies in the worldwide varieties ranking at rank 55.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)